 - The fly ash pond.

 Big Sandy Plant ceased burning coal in 2015.
 At that time the facility was converted to burn natural gas.
 As a natural gas-fueled facility, the plant no longer produces CCR material.
 The bottom ash pond has been closed and the CCR material was removed.
+It is no longer subject to the CCR monitoring program.
 The fly ash pond is being closed in place with a cap.
+This will be completed in late 2020.

 - Coal Combustion Residuals Monitoring & Reporting

-Kentucky Power has completed the first steps in the new groundwater monitoring program under this rule.
+Kentucky Power completed the first steps in the new groundwater monitoring program under this rule.

 We proactively reached out and met with plant neighbors and community leaders to answer questions about the data collected so far and to discuss next steps.